nsbno/terraform-aws-pipeline-error-catcher/README.md

       ]
     },
     "Check for Errors":{
-      "Comment": "Check if previous any errors were catched in a previous parallel state", "Type": "Task",
+      "Comment": "Check if previous any errors were catched in a previous state", "Type": "Task",
       "ResultPath": "$.errors_found",
       "Resource": "arn:aws:states:::lambda:invoke.waitForTaskToken",